5 Mistakes To Avoid When Designing A 3D Model For 3D Printing

-The choice of your printing material simply pre-determines some of the basic design guidelines that you need to stick to.
+The choice of printing material simply predetermines some of the basic design guidelines that you need to stick to.

-We also encourage you to browse through our shop items (you can set a filter for specific materials there) to get a better understanding of what designs other artists have created in what materials.
+We also encourage you to browse through our shop items (you can set a filter for specific materials there) to get a better understanding of what designs other artists have created and in which materials.

 It’s not only the basic chemical characteristics of our printing materials that are different, but also the technologies that are used for printing each of these materials.

-The best example of this is interlocking parts; in materials like ABS, Polyamide, Alumide, or Rubber-like you can print interlocking parts, while in others like Gold, Silver, Bronze, or Resin this is not possible.
-The reason behind this is not the material itself, but the technology that is used for printing each of these materials.
+The best example of this is interlocking parts.
+You can print interlocking parts in materials like ABS, Polyamide, Alumide, or Rubber-like, while in others like Gold, Silver, Bronze, or Resin, this is not possible.
+The reason behind this is not the material itself but the technology used for printing each of these materials.

-For ABS we use Fused Deposition Modeling (filament-based) with an extra nozzle and material for support, for Polyamide, Alumide, and Polypropylene we use Laser Sintering (powder-based), for precious metals we use lost wax casting (based on a 3D print in wax and a mold), and for the Resins we use Stereolithography (liquid polymer-based).
+For ABS we use Fused Deposition Modeling (filament-based) with an extra nozzle and material for support.
+For Polyamide, Alumide, and Polypropylene, we use Laser Sintering (powder-based).
+For precious metals, we use lost wax casting, which is based on a 3D print in wax and a mold.
+And for the resins, we use Stereolithography (liquid polymer-based).

-This might sound confusing but the important thing to keep in mind is the following: we cannot assume that Stainless Steel and Silver will have similar requirements simply because they are both metals.
-They are printed using different technologies and thus some design features will differ.
-However, materials that use the same technology such as Gold, Silver, Bronze, and Brass (lost wax casting) are more likely to share similar design requirements.
+This might sound confusing but the important thing to keep in mind is the following: we cannot assume that Steel and Silver will have similar requirements simply because they are both metals.
+They are printed using different technologies. and thus, some design features will differ.
+However, materials that use the same technology, such as Gold, Silver, Bronze, and Brass (lost wax casting), are more likely to share similar design requirements.

-Solution: Once again, our materials website holds all the answers.
+Solution: Once again, our materials pages hold all the answers.
 Checking our material pages before you start designing is always key.
-Also, keep in mind that with the use of different printers and printing technologies, the maximum printing sizes differ.
+Also, keep in mind that the maximum printing sizes differ according to the printer and technology.
 You can find an overview of these here.

 Even though you can find information about the wall thickness in the guidelines that were already mentioned, it’s worth stressing this point again.

 Problems linked to wall thickness are by far the most common reasons why some 3D models are not printable.
-In some cases, wall thickness is too thin.
-Walls that are too thin make small parts on the model unable to be printed or very fragile and could break off easily.
+In some cases, the wall thickness is too thin, making small parts of the model unable to be printed or very fragile and easily breakable.
 In other cases, walls that are too thick generate too much internal stress and could cause the item to crack or even break.

 Solution: First, read our general blog post about getting the perfect wall thickness for your 3D model.
 Then, head over to the design guide for the material of your choice and stick to the values mentioned there.